Clopin during the Feast of Fools Disney Hunchback of Notre Dame

 Brute and Oaf Disney Hunchback of Notre Dame

-We first see Brute and Oaf harassing Esmeralda because she’s a Gypsy and judging by all the gold in her hat, she is probably better paid then them.
+We first see Brute and Oaf harassing Esmeralda because she’s a Romani and judging by all the gold in her hat, she is probably better paid then them.
 Anyway they try to assert their authority but then became submissive when Phoebus out ranks them.
 They are quite stupid, they shoo away people to show Phoebus to the Palace of Justice, but when viewed from behind you can hear them still shooing people but there is no there.
 These guy are all talk and no action, Djali can take them with very little effort.

 Brute and Oaf Disney Hunchback of Notre Dame

 Brute and Oaf are the main cause for the getting the plot moving.
 Yes, it’s all them.
-If wasn’t for them, Quaismodo would have been King of Fools without incident and Frollo would just have been mad at him.
-But because Oaf throw a tomato (where did he even get that) it sets the chain of events into motion.
+If wasn’t for them, Quasimodo would have been King of Fools without incident and Frollo would just have been mad at him.
+But because Oaf throws a tomato (where did he even get that) it sets the chain of events into motion.
 The Crowd throws food at Quasimodo then ties him down, Frollo refuses to help, Esmeralda helps Quasimodo, Frollo gets mad at her, she defies him and hello chase scene and obsession.
 Thank you Oaf and Brute for being common, vulgar, weak, and licentious and getting the plot in motion.

 Brute and Oaf Disney Hunchback of Notre Dame